salemmohammed/salemmohammed/README.md

 ## Work Experience

+**Research Intern** – University of Utah
+*May 2024 – Sept 2024*
+- Developed a framework for uncertainty quantification in decentralized FL
+- Integrated the Flower framework for evaluation
+- Analyzed update and message loss rates in FL systems

 **Postdoctoral Researcher** – SUNY Buffalo
 *Sept 2022 – May 2024*
 - Optimized distributed transaction processing in CockroachDB
 - Reduced abort rates with concurrency control strategies
 - Benchmarked YCSB & TPC-C on AWS/CloudLab

-**Research Intern** – University of Utah
-*May 2024 – Sept 2024*
-- Developed a framework for uncertainty quantification in decentralized FL
-- Integrated the Flower framework for evaluation
-- Analyzed update and message loss rates in FL systems

 **Course Instructor (Graduate)** – SUNY Buffalo
-*June 2024 – Aug 2024*
+*May 2023 – Aug 2023*
 - Designed and taught Distributed Systems
 - Delivered lectures, assignments, and assessments